HoroTW/GPU-Screen-Recorder/README.md

 ## Note
 Might now work when using a compositor such as picom when using the glx backend.
 Using the xrender backend with picom fixes this issue.\
 Does not work when using gtk client side decorations (such as on Pop OS).
-Either disable those (if possible), install gtk-nocsd or record the whole monitor/screen if you have NvFBC.
+Either disable those (if possible), install gtk-nocsd or record the whole monitor/screen if you have NvFBC.\
+NvFBC doesn't work with PRIME, so if you are using PRIME then you can't record the monitor/screen, you have to record a single window.

 # Performance
 When recording a 4k game, fps drops from 30 to 7 when using OBS Studio, however when using this screen recorder